glennklockwood/limelead-quartz-content/Azure SmartNIC.md

 ## MANA

 The Microsoft Azure Network Adapter (MANA) is a 200G SmartNIC[^blog] that was unveiled at Build 2022.[^1] It is built on an undisclosed(?)
-FPGA and an Arm SoC running Microsoft Linux and is built on a single card as shown by Mark Russinovich:
+FPGA and an Arm SoC running Microsoft Linux and is built on a single card as shown by [[Mark Russinovich]]:

 ![[Azure MANA NIC.jpg]]